jdk-maxim/action-test-repo/README.md

 ## Uses jdk-maxim/hello-world-docker-action

-## Only one action so far.
-Triggered on push
+## OK added superlinter since the docker one is not working